Venice with Kids: What to See, Eat, and Skip

 👨👩👧👦 Is Venice Good for Kids?

 Venice doesn’t have playgrounds on every corner, and there are lots of bridges and no cars.
 But that’s exactly what makes it fun.
-It’s like a giant outdoor maze of canals, boats, pigeons, towers, and surprises.
+It’s like a giant outdoor maze of canals, boats, pigeons, towers, and surprises waiting to be discovered.

 🛶 What to See in Venice with Kids